Greenwich, Connecticut: History

-The town of Greenwich was settled in 1640, by the agents Robert Feake and Captain Daniel Patrick, for Governor Theophilus Eaton of New Haven Colony, who purchased the land from the Siwanoy Indians in exchange of 25 English coats.
+The town of Greenwich was settled in 1640, by the agents Robert Feake and Captain Daniel Patrick, for Gov. Theophilus Eaton of New Haven Colony, who purchased the land from the Siwanoy Indians in exchange of 25 English coats.
 One of the founders was Elizabeth Fones Winthrop, daughter-in-law of John Winthrop, founder and governor of the Massachusetts Bay Colony.
-What is now called Greenwich Point was known for much of the area's early history as "Elizabeth's Neck" in recognition of Elizabeth Fones and their 1640 purchase of the Point and much of the area now known as Old Greenwich.
+It was named after Greenwich, near London.
+What is now called Greenwich Point was known for much of the area's early history as "Elizabeth's Neck" in recognition of Elizabeth Fones and the 1640 purchase of the Point and much of the area now known as Old Greenwich.
 Greenwich was declared a township by the Connecticut General Assembly in Hartford on May 11, 1665.

 During the American Revolution, General Israel Putnam made a daring escape from the British on February 26, 1779, in Greenwich.
 Although British forces captured and sacked the town, Putnam was able to warn Stamford.

 In 1974, Gulliver's Restaurant and Bar, on the border of Greenwich and Port Chester, burned, killing 24 young people.

 In 1983, the Mianus River Bridge, which carries traffic on Interstate 95 over an estuary, collapsed, resulting in the death of three people.

 For many years, Greenwich Point (locally termed "Tod's Point"), was open only to town residents and their guests.
 However, a lawyer sued, saying his rights to freedom of assembly were threatened because he was not allowed to go there.
 The lower courts disagreed, but the Supreme Court of Connecticut agreed, and Greenwich was forced to amend its beach access policy to all four beaches in 2001.
 These beaches include Greenwich Point Park, Island Beach, Great Captain Island, and Byram Park.

 Geography

 According to the United States Census Bureau in 2000, the town had a total area of 67.2 sqmi, of which 47.8 sqmi is land and 19.4 sqmi, or 28.88%, is water.
 In terms of area, Greenwich is twice the size of Manhattan.
-The town is bordered to the West by Port Chester, New York, Rye Brook, New York, and White Plains, New York.
-To the North it is bordered by Armonk, New York, and Banksville, New York.
-To the South it is bordered by the Long Island Sound.
-To the East, it is bordered by Stamford, Connecticut.
+The town is bordered to the west by Port Chester and Rye Brook, while to the north, it is bordered by Armonk and Banksville, all of which are in New York.
+To the south, it is bordered by the Long Island Sound.
+To the east, it is bordered by Stamford, which is also in Connecticut.